apache/pulsar-site/versioned_docs/version-2.4.0/concepts-messaging.md

 ### Hashing scheme

-{@inject: javadoc:HashingScheme:/client/org/apache/pulsar/client/api/HashingScheme} is an enum that represent sets of standard hashing functions available when choosing the partition to use for a particular message.
+[HashingScheme](/api/client/org/apache/pulsar/client/api/HashingScheme) is an enum that represent sets of standard hashing functions available when choosing the partition to use for a particular message.

 There are 2 types of standard hashing functions available: `JavaStringHash` and `Murmur3_32Hash`.
 The default hashing function for producer is `JavaStringHash`.
 Please pay attention that `JavaStringHash` is not useful when producers can be from different multiple language clients, under this use case, it is recommended to use `Murmur3_32Hash`.